TheShadow29/itsp-project/README.md

 # itsp-project
-To make a VR, to have a better gaming experience.
+To make a VR, to have a better gaming experience (using the game counter strike).